containerbuildsystem/osbs-docs/docs/admins.rst

 achieve some sort of build prioritization, we can leverage node selectors to allocate different resources to different build types.

-Consider the following types of container builds builds:
+Consider the following types of container builds:

 - *scratch build*
 - *explicit build*